The images for the migration can be found at the bottom of this article.

 The weather was lucky us the next day not at all hold.
 It was raining lightly at the start and then went over in thunderstorms.
 Not ideal to cross a pass.
 We had no other choice than to be seen in the forest and to count the seconds between lightning and thunder, so we knew when we are safe again.
 A hot stock then woke our spirits again.
 We were strengthened and were the 'Col de Cou' now even cope without rain.
 The sight after the pass reminded us of New Zealand: pur ... except a few sheep nothing to see nature!
 Gorgeous!
 In 'Vissoie' arrived we bought the cheese to suit your mood, swelled potatoes and enjoyed beer and wine.
 We had also earned us really!

 Only the next day we had time to make the village 'Vissoie' to explore.
 It is true urchig walliserisch with wooden houses and the beautiful stone church.
 But the next goal uphill was worth seeing: 'St. Luc 'with an almost dreamy mood and a village square out of a picture book.
-Unfortunately, the weather deteriorated again, but again we had luck and could see the tent up before the rain.
+Unfortunately, the weather deteriorated again, but again we had luck and could set up the tent before the rain.
 We decided on a campground next to the 'Lac Combavert'.
 An idyllic mountain lake.
 The rapid change of weather a real natural spectacle was offered to us this evening.
 Alternating rain, fog and sun.
 Each television program would be boring about it!